 The Neurogenetics Program was formed in 2015 to facilitate the genetic diagnosis of people with neurological disorders.
 Progress made through the Neurogenetics Program led to the creation of the Penn Neurogenetics Therapy Center (PNTC) in 2020, to catalyze the translation of genetic diagnosis into precision, nucleic acid-based therapeutics for people with neurological disorders.
 We have built a robust team of physicians, genetic counselors, and clinical trial specialists who work together to diagnose neurological disorders, and provide patients with access to novel gene- and molecular-based therapeutic approaches tested in clinical trials or approved by the FDA.

-Neuroepidemiology, Health Care Outcomes and Disparities: Director Allison Willis, MD
+Neuroepidemiology, Health Care Outcomes and Disparities: Co-Directors Allison W. Willis, MD, MS & Nabila Dahodwala, MD, MS

 The primary purpose of the Neuroepidemiology, Health Care Outcomes and Disparities TCE is to provide the infrastructure for residents, fellows and faculty members to answer important questions pertaining to the health, care and outcomes of neurological conditions and neurological disease patients.